-- 4.1 To approve and keep under review, on behalf of the Board of Directors, the Trust's investment strategy and policy. - 4.1 To maintain an oversight of the Trust's investments, ensuring compliance with the Trust's policy and Monitor's requirements.
+- 4.1 To approve and keep under review, on behalf of the Board of Directors, the Trust's investment strategy and policy. - 4.2 To maintain an oversight of the Trust's investments, ensuring compliance with the Trust's policy and Monitor's requirements.

-5. Other
+5. Performance oversight